ARAVINDAN20/NULLCLASS_INTERN_PROJECT__3/README.md

 The project utilizes the following models:

-1. **Nationality and Age Prediction Model**: Trained on the CelebA dataset using the notebook provided in the [Nationality and Age Prediction Model]
+1. **Nationality and Age Prediction Model**: Trained on the CelebA dataset using the notebook provided in the [Nationality and Age Prediction Model]https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
-2. **Emotion Detection Model**: Trained on the CelebA dataset using the notebook provided in the [Emotion Detection Model]https://drive.google.com/drive/folders/10khqBH1FDnEn8MYGHWxgy8XegZvnR8rz?usp=sharing
+2. **Emotion Detection Model**: Trained on the utkface dataset using the notebook provided in the [Emotion Detection Model]https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer
-3. **Age and Gender Detection Model**: Not provided in the search results, but you can train this model using the CelebA dataset as well.
+3. **Age and Gender Detection Model**: Trained on the utkface dataset using the notebook provided in the [Age and Gender Detection Model]https://www.kaggle.com/datasets/jangedoo/utkface-new

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).